Quality Control Technology

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||11.3%|

 |Associate’s Degree (or other 2-year degree)||6.4%|

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||1.7%|

 Online Quality Control Technology Programs

-In the 2018-2019 academic year, 176 schools offered some type of quality control technology program.
+In 2018-2019, 176 schools offered a quality control tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Research)||1||0|

 Is a Degree in Quality Control Technology Worth It?

 The median salary for a quality control tech grad is $54,800 per year.
 This is based on the weighted average of the most common careers associated with the major.